3 Tips for Effective Remote Collaboration

 If your colleague can't figure out Microsoft Teams, can't manage his or her time, isn't able to focus, or doesn't communicate well on chat, you can run into delays, problems, and other snags that can sap productivity.
 For managers who are working with far-flung teams by necessity now, how can they be sure their team members have the skills to work successfully at home?

 Fix: Offer employees to upskill with digital credentials.
 This is a case for upskilling if there ever was one.
 As an employer, you need to be sure your employees can be as effective and productive as possible while working remotely.
-The impact, profitability, and long-term success of your business depends on it.
+The impact, profitability, and long-term success of your business depend on it.
 When employees take an online course designed to help them collaborate remotely, hone their time management skills, and master technology, it will help your entire team get remote work down to a science.

 Read More